neck of rib

 Frequently Asked Questions

-What is the Latin name for the neck of rib?
+What are the surfaces of the neck of the rib?

 Related Structures